BinaryMuse/michelletilley-blog/_posts/2014-02-24-creating-chrome-extensions-with-react.markdown

 </a>
 </div>

-> Note: If a lot of time has passed since I wrote this post and the code has changed, you can always get to the original code at [commit `asdfasdf`]().
+> Note: If a lot of time has passed since I wrote this post and the code has changed, you can always get to the original code at [the v1.0.1 tag](https://github.com/BinaryMuse/chrome-fast-tab-switcher/tree/v1.0.1).
+All the links to source files will point to this tag.

 I chose to use [Browserify](http://browserify.org/) (and [Reactify](https://github.com/andreypopp/reactify), for the JSX transformation) to build this application, which allows us to build code using Node.js style `require`s and `module.exports`...s.
 It's not required for building this kind of app, but having access to Node packages and tooling is a nice win.
-Check out [the build scripts](https://github.com/BinaryMuse/chrome-fast-tab-switcher/tree/master/scripts) I used to build the Browserified bundles (`build.sh` builds one time then exits, `watch.sh` watches for changes in the source files and compiles continuously).
+Check out [the build scripts](https://github.com/BinaryMuse/chrome-fast-tab-switcher/tree/v1.0.1/scripts) I used to build the Browserified bundles (`build.sh` builds one time then exits, `watch.sh` watches for changes in the source files and compiles continuously).

 React's Big Idea
 ================